-Treatment depends on the individual and the type of brain damage sustained.
+Treatment depends on the person and the type of brain damage sustained.
 Good nutrition is really important.
-Sometimes doctors will prescribe multivitamins (especially thiamine) to reduce the risk of further severe brain injury.
+Sometimes, doctors will prescribe multivitamins (especially thiamine) to reduce the risk of further severe brain injury.
 Alcohol and other drug (AOD) treatments may need to be modified for a person with an ARBI.

 Where to get help

 - A neuropsychologist, neurologist or AOD treatment service